Thai Chicken with Peanut Sauce: Better Than Takeout

 - Add the sliced onions and cut-up chicken breast to the skillet and let it cook, turning the chicken over every 2 to 3 minutes to cook the chicken all the way through.

-- While the chicken is cooking, make the peanut butter sauce by combining the peanut butter powder, water, brown sugar, soy sauce, cooked minced garlic, and garlic chili sauce until it all comes together into a smooth sauce.
+- While the chicken pieces are cooking, make the peanut butter for chicken sauce by combining the peanut butter powder, water, brown sugar, soy sauce, cooked minced garlic, and garlic chili sauce until it all comes together into a smooth sauce in a medium bowl.
 A whisk is very helpful in making a creamy sauce.

-- After the chicken is done cooking, pour in the peanut sauce and let it cook with the chicken for about 1 minute.
+- After the chicken chunks are done cooking, pour in the peanut sauce and let it cook with the chicken for about 1 minute.

 - Now serve the Thai peanut chicken over noodles or rice and top it off with some fresh cilantro and chopped peanuts.
 Enjoy!